inDevelopme/simwire/README.md

 Database = MYSQL_DATABASE

 ### Run migrations
-You simply need to run
-`flask --app=migration-application db upgrade` to run all the migrations that you have missed since you last update.
+You need to be in the application directory (i.e. same directory as app.py) to run the migrations You simply need to run `flask db upgrade` to run all the migrations that you have missed since you last update.
 This will also seed the database with data.
 [Learn More](https://flask-migrate.readthedocs.io/en/latest)
+**_Note: Try toggling the "RUN_WEB_USING_IDE" if you get a connection issue with running the update against container_**
 ***Note: Be sure to delete this username when in your production instance.***
 Login Username = `testing@testing.com`
 Login Password = `password`